Taylor Gabriel

-Taylor James Gabriel (born February 17, 1991) is an American former professional football wide receiver who played for six seasons in the National Football League (NFL).
-After playing college football at Abilene Christian, he signed with the Cleveland Browns as an undrafted free agent in 2014.
-He also played with the Atlanta Falcons and Chicago Bears.
+Taylor James Gabriel (born February 17, 1991) is an American former professional football player who was a wide receiver for six seasons in the National Football League (NFL).
+He played college football for the Abilene Christian Wildcats and signed with the Cleveland Browns as an undrafted free agent in 2014.
+Gabriel also played with the Atlanta Falcons and Chicago Bears.

 Early life

 Gabriel attended John Horn High School in Mesquite, Texas, where he played football, basketball, and ran track for the Jaguars athletic teams.
-In football, he was a three-year letterman at wide receiver, cornerback, and kick returner.
+In football, Gabriel was a three-year letterman at wide receiver, cornerback, and kick returner.
 He was an All-District selection as a junior after he had 47 catches for 588 yards and four touchdowns.
-He earned Class 5A TSWA All-State as senior in 2008 after totalling 90 catches for 1,354 yards with 13 touchdowns for a 4–7 team with the school’s first playoff bid.
+Gabriel earned Class 5A TSWA All-State as senior in 2008 after recording 90 receptions for 1,354 yards with 13 touchdowns for a 4–7 team with the school’s first playoff bid.
 He was also named APSE second team all-state and was the District 11-5A MVP.

 College career

-Gabriel enrolled to play college football at Abilene Christian University, where he holds the record for most career touchdowns, from 2010 to 2013.
-In the 2010 season, he finished with 26 receptions for 295 receiving yards.
-In the 2011 season, he had 64 receptions for 988 receiving yards and ten touchdowns.
-In the 2012 season, he finished with 52 receptions for 684 receiving yards and seven touchdowns.
-In his final season with the team in 2013, he had 73 receptions for 1,060 receiving yards and ten touchdowns.
-He finished his career, second in school history with 215 receptions for 3,027 yards and 27 touchdowns.
+Gabriel enrolled to play college football at Abilene Christian University, where he holds the record for most career touchdowns.

+As a freshman in 2010, Gabriel finished with 26 receptions for 295 yards.

+As a sophomore in 2011, Gabriel had 64 receptions for 988 yards and 10 touchdowns.

+As a junior in 2012, Gabriel recorded with 52 receptions for 684 yards and seven touchdowns.

+As a senior in 2013, Gabriel had 73 receptions for 1,060 yards and 10 touchdowns.
+He finished his collegiate career with 215 receptions for 3,027 yards and 27 touchdowns.